tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

 The difference between quantum superpositions and simple stochastic variables lies in negative probabilities.
 A superposition can have negative probabilities for certain states.
-This allows the transformation on your superposition to have certain states cancel each other out.
+This allows the transformation on your superposition to cause certain states to cancel each other out.
 This cancellation, crucially, will depend on the *global* properties of the function you're applying to this superposition.